Cluedrew/little-scribe/lang.md

 Add support for lists of arguments.
 I'm thinking of using the comma for that.

 Add support for functions as arguments.
-The second level of parameters (the ones not supposed to be filled in at call time) is the only thing that should need any new syntax.
+Some new syntax will be required to quote the function so it is evaluated at the call sight.

+Add a type system, even with dynamic types I need some way to check the types for checks with the base operations, and allowing the user to do the same would be nice.